Sunday, June 30, 2013

 Tickled Pink!

 What’s sweeter on a birthday than cake and ice cream?
-How about a doll quilt from my buddy Barb
+How about a new doll quilt from my buddy Barb

-The layout reminds me of fancy French pastries stacked in a bakery window.
+Each block reminds me of fancy French pastries stacked in a bakery window.

 Wednesday, February 13, 2013